mnaamani/otrtalk/README.md

 To get details on a profile..

-    otrtalk profiles info default
+    otrtalk profiles info [profile]

 ### Otrtalk Modes

 *Otrtalk has two modes of operation Connect and Chat mode*

-**Connect Mode**
+**Connect Mode** - for establishing new trust

+To be able to add a buddy to your buddy list and have chats you must use connect mode to establish trust.
+Prior to starting a connect session, exchange your otrtalk-id and public key fingerprint with your buddy securely (in person,or using another authenticated channel [text secure/secure email]).
+You must also agree on a shared secret.
+This is a one-time secret which will be used to to perform a automated Socialist Millionair's Protocol (SMP) authentication as part of the network discovery protocol to find our buddy in the p2p network.

+Most reliable - specify a known buddy's fingerprint (from existing instant messaging app pidgin or adium)

+    otrtalk connect bob -fingerprint "517720E5 BE9A020E 0F8F551A A5D0C18D 09F19E09" --pidgin

+For connecting to a new buddy not in our pidgin or adium buddy lists:

+    otrtalk connect bob -fingerprint "517720E5 BE9A020E 0F8F551A A5D0C18D 09F19E09"

+Works but not recommended, would have to do SMP authentication with every connection and manually verify each fingerprint:

     otrtalk connect bob

-Otrtalk employs trust on first use *(TOFU)* authentication to establish a trust/connection with a new buddy.
-Prior to starting a connect session, exchange your otrtalk id and public key fingerprint with your buddy.
-Securely, (in person,or using another trusted authenticated channel [text secure]).
-You must also agree on a shared secret.
-This is a onetime secret which will be used to to perform a automated Socialist Millionair's Protocol (SMP) authentication as part of the network discovery protocol to find our buddy in the p2p network.

 Once a session successfully completes SMP authentication, the fingerprint of the public key is presented.
 At this point we **must** verify that it matches the one we exchanged securely with our buddy.